7 Expressions [expr]

 — end note]

-• a conversion from a prvalue P of type “pointer to cv void” to a type “cv1 pointer to T”, where T is not cv2 void, unless P points to an object whose type is similar to T;
+• a conversion from a prvalue P of type “pointer to cv void” to a type “cv1 pointer to T”, where T is not cv2 void, unless P is a null pointer value or points to an object whose type is similar to T;

 • a reinterpret_cast ([expr.reinterpret.cast]);